FindMySchool LogoFindMySchool

 For Nursery and pre-school places, admissions are handled directly by the school rather than through the local authority.
 Families usually find this route more conversational and flexible, with discussion of session patterns and the child’s starting point, although availability will vary across the year.

 For Reception entry, applications are coordinated by Kirklees Council.
-For September 2026 entry, the standard application window opens on 01 September 2025 and the on-time deadline is 15 January 2026, with National Offer Day on 16 April 2026.
-If you apply after 15 January 2026, the application is treated as late, which can materially reduce your options in an oversubscribed area.
+For September 2027 entry, the on-time deadline is 15 January 2027, with National Offer Day on 16 April 2027.
+If you apply after the deadline, the application is treated as late, which can materially reduce your options in an oversubscribed area.

 Demand for Reception places is real, based on the most recent admissions: 85 applications for 40 offers, indicating oversubscription.
 Competition tends to be most intense when families list the school as a first preference, so it is worth naming sensible alternatives in your application rather than relying on late movement.